EMBRYOPSIDA Pirani & Prado

 Plant-Animal Interactions.
 Redfern (2011) notes that Cynipinae gall wasps are common on rosids, particularly on Rosaceae and Fagaceae.

 Bacterial/Fungal Associations.
-Brundrett (2002) suggested that ectomycorrhize were most common is rosids, rare elsewhere (e.g. Nyctaginaceae), although modified forms dominate in Ericales and Orchidales.
+Brundrett (2002) suggested that ectomycorrhizae were most common in rosids, rare elsewhere (e.g. Nyctaginaceae), although modified forms also dominate in Ericaceae and Orchidaceae.

-ROSID I / FABIDAE / [ZYGOPHYLLALES [the COM clade + the nitrogen-fixing clade]]: endosperm scanty.
-Back to Main Tree
+ROSID I / FABIDAE / [ZYGOPHYLLALES [COM CLADE + NITROGEN-FIXING CLADE]: endosperm scanty. - Back to Main Tree

 Includes Krameriaceae, Zygophyllaceae.

-Chemistry, Morphology, etc. The roots have a red phlobaphene pigment; for haustorial development, see Musselman (1975).
+Chemistry, Morphology, etc..
+The roots have a red phlobaphene pigment; for haustorial development, see Musselman (1975).
 There are no vessels in the leaves.

 Phylogeny.
 Simpson et al. (2004) provide a phylogeny of the family, which is made up of two clades in North America and two in South America.

 Previous Relationships.
 Krameriaceae have often been considered to be close to Polygalaceae (Fabales), as by Cronquist (1981).